-5. What standardized tests does Pomona require?
+4. What standardized tests does Pomona require?
 Can I send multiple test scores?

-7. Does Pomona require interviews for admission?
+6. Does Pomona require interviews for admission?
 Are they evaluative?

-8. When can I interview?
+7. When can I interview?

 Applicants should make themselves aware of the various admissions programs available at Pomona and the corresponding deadlines for requesting and completing interviews.

-9. Does applying for financial aid hurt my chances of admission?
+8. Does applying for financial aid hurt my chances of admission?

 Absolutely not!
-Pomona is one of only a handful of institutions in the nation committed to both need-blind admissions and awarding scholarships and financial aid that meet 100% of the demonstrated need of every admitted student.
+Pomona is one of only a handful of institutions in the nation committed to both need-blind admissions and awarding financial aid that meets 100% of the demonstrated need of every admitted student.
 These policies enable Pomona to choose its students solely on the basis of educational considerations such as talent, promise, and ability to contribute to the campus community, while removing cost as a barrier to a first-class educational opportunity.
 In addition, Pomona does not require students with need to take loans in order to finance their educations, ensuring that enrolling students will not accrue debt while attending Pomona.

-10. Does Pomona accept applications from students who are home-schooled?
+9. Does Pomona accept applications from students who are home-schooled?

-11. Will Pomona notify me when they receive my application?
+10. Will Pomona notify me when they receive my application?
 How will I know when my application is complete?

-13. Who should write my two (2) required letters of recommendation?
+12. Who should write my two (2) required letters of recommendation?
 Can I send additional recommendations?

 Teacher recommendations should be completed by teachers who know you well and have instructed you in core academic subjects, such as English, mathematics, foreign language, history, or a laboratory science, or who have instructed you in an Advanced Placement (AP) or International Baccalaureate (IB) course.
-Letters of recommendation from teachers of music, art, theater, journalism, or elective courses are welcome and will be considered in the application process, but they will not replace one of the two required recommendations unless the course is taught at the AP or IB level (for example, AP Music Theory, AP Computer Science, IB Visual Art, etc…).